Poker Bankroll Management

 Cons

-- Requires a large bankroll to sustain multiple losses.
+- Requires a large bankroll.

 Most experts agree that Martingale is better suited for roulette or blackjack, where outcomes are less influenced by skill and decision-making.